CarlosFdez04/DAT250/Assignment 6/dat250-expass7.md

 ### Technical Problems Encountered
 - None during the installation process.
 The Docker installation and RabbitMQ setup went smoothly.

-### Code Repository for Experiments 1-4
+### Code Repository for Experiments 1
-You can find my code for experiments 1-4 at the following link: [GitHub Repository](https://github.com/yourusername/repository)
+You can find the screenshots of the experiment at the following link: [GitHub Repository](https://github.com/CarlosFdez04/DAT250/tree/main/Assignment%206/Experiment_1)

 ### Pending Issues
 - No pending issues related to the installation of RabbitMQ.